MZAWeb/business-hours-plugin/README.txt

 *	In a configurable and templatable widget.
 *	In a page / post using shortcodes

-You'll be able to choose between showing only today's working hours, or a table with the hours for each day of the week.
+You'll be able to choose between showing only today's working hours, or a collapsible table with the hours for each day of the week.
 If you want to show only today's working hours, the plugin will check your timezone settings to calculate which day to show.

 Also, Business Hours is 100% translatable to your language.